 The University of Westminster takes its data protection obligations very seriously.
 Access to any personal information you give us when making an application or enrolling and studying with us is subject to a staff confidentiality agreement.
 Access to and use of your personal information is limited in any specific circumstance to only those staff and administrators who need that access to manage and respond to your application, enrolment, studies and related processes and use of our services.

-The University will receive personal data about you either from UCAS or UCAS Postgraduate, for which specific terms and conditions will apply, see https://www.ucas.com/about-us/policies/privacy-policies-and-declarations, or directly from you or your authorised agent.
+The University will receive personal data about you either from UCAS or UCAS Postgraduate, for which specific terms and conditions will apply, see the UCAS Privacy policies and declarations website, or directly from you or your authorised agent.

 This information will include personal data about you, contact details, your education and qualifications, personal statements, supporting statements, and if you live outside the European Union (EU), passport and visa details.
 It will include financial data and information relating to any fees, payments and funding.

 This data will be used to assess your application to study with us and we may contact you to ensure we have all the information we need, and to give you opportunities to let us know more details that will help us consider your application.

 Where appropriate, we will record explicit consent to use ‘special category’ personal data related to your application and any subsequent enrolment and studies with us.
 (See the University’s Personal Data Protection Policy for details on applicable law and ‘special category data’.)

 Alongside your personal details, your studies will generate personal data relating to your courses, attendance, assessments, research, examinations, qualifications, disciplinary issues, complaints and use of our services.
 Please see below for more on the use of this personal data.

 Use of your personal data